AS-2K20/AS-2K20/README.md

 ## What I have been doing lately:

-🔭 Working on Angular 10 and Java 8
+:computer: Working on Angular 10 and Java 8

-🌱 Practicing Full Stack Development 🤠
+:computer: Practicing Full Stack Development 🤠

 😉 Craziness :zany_face: is Directly Propotional to Innovation :dark_sunglasses: